mszabo22/mszabo22/README.md

 ## Full-Stack Developer & Network Engineer from Hungary 🇭🇺

-I'm a passionate tech professional with dual expertise in web development and network engineering who based in Hungary.
+I'm a web development and network engineer.

 ## 💻 Tech Stack